 In France, the consumer confidence index is based on a survey of about 2 000 households.
 The questionnaire focuses on: past and future economic situation in France, past and future personal financial situation, unemployment, intention to make major purchases, current savings capacity and expected savings capacity.
 The indicator is calculated using factor analysis technique.
 The index is then calculated in a way to measure the current sentiment in relation to the historic index values of the period 1987-2011.
 A value over 110 indicates unusually high optimism and a value under 90 indicates unusually high pessimism.
 The value 100 indicates neutrality.
 This page provides the latest reported value for - France Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-France Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on July of 2018.
+France Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on November of 2018.